torvalds/linux/Documentation/virt/hyperv/hibernation.rst

 --------------------------------------------------
-The VMBus bus driver, and the individual VMBus device drivers, implement suspend and resume functions that are called as part of the Linux orchestration of hibernation and of resuming from hibernation.
+The VMBus bus driver, and the individual VMBus device drivers, implement suspend and resume functions that are called as part of the GNU/Linux orchestration of hibernation and of resuming from hibernation.
-The overall approach is to leave in place the data structures for the primary VMBus channels and their associated Linux devices, such as SCSI controllers and others, so that they are captured in the hibernation image.
+The overall approach is to leave in place the data structures for the primary VMBus channels and their associated GNU/Linux devices, such as SCSI controllers and others, so that they are captured in the hibernation image.
 This approach allows any state associated with the device to be persisted across the hibernation/resume.
 When the VM